hyperledger-cacti/cacti/packages/cactus-plugin-htlc-eth-besu/README.md

 ## API Summary

 The public API exports the HTLC plugin, its factory and options, generated OpenAPI client types, and contract artifacts.
-See [`public-api.ts`](./src/main/typescript/public-api.ts) for the maintained export surface.
+See [`public-api.ts`][package-doc-src-main-typescript-public-api-ts] for the maintained export surface.

 Allows `Cacti` to interact with HTLC contract manager.